peter88213/nvhelp-de/source/book_view.rst

 .. figure:: _images/book_view06.png
    :alt: novelibre screenshot

-With *novelibre*, you can set a word count target and track your writing progress.
+Mit *novelibre*, you can set a word count target and track your writing progress.

 .. note::